LewisJones123/AzureDevDocs/README.md

 # Topics

 During your exploration of this guide, I will be covering many topics.
-✔️ - Documentation complete 🧪 - In Progress ❌ - Not started
+✔️ - Documentation (mostly) complete 🧪 - In Progress ❌ - Not started
 These topics include:
 Custom Templates & how to use them ❌
 Virtual Machines ✔️